-During the year ended 31 December 2021, Ms. Lo Moon Fong, the company secretary of the Company, has duly complied with the relevant professional training requirement under Rule 3.29 of the Listing Rules.
+During the year ended 31 December 2022, Ms. Lo Moon Fong, the company secretary of the Company, has duly complied with the relevant professional training requirement under Rule 3.29 of the Listing Rules.
+Biographical details of Ms. Lo is disclosed in the "Directors' and Senior Management's Profile" section of this report.